darrenmlouw/darrenmlouw/README.md

 # Darren Louw
-- 👀 I’m interested in Programming, Electronics, but mainly when they are integrated.
+- 👀 I’m interested in Programming and Electronics, but mainly when they are integrated.
 - 🌱 I’m currently studying (BEng) Computer Engineering.
 Proficient in many various langauges such as, C++, C#, C, Python, Java, MATLAB, and have dabbled in such UI/UX design using WPF and QT5/PyQT
 - 💞️ I’m looking to collaborate on open source projects remotely to gain knowledge and experience.
 ## 📫 How to reach me: